The 5 Best Christian Books of All Time

 Cost of Discipleship by Dietrich Bonhoeffer

-Cost of Discipleship (1937) is written by Dietrich Bonhoeffer, a German theologian.
+A German theologian, Dietrich Bonhoeffer, writes the Cost of Discipleship (1937).
 It is written during the rise of the Nazis in Germany.
 During this time, it is risky to be associated with Christianity.
-This book gives a challenge to the modern-day church by laying out what is the cost of being a follower of Christ.
+This book challenges the modern-day church by laying out the cost of being a follower of Christ.
 This book presents the pressing question for Christians – is the church willing to pay the high cost of discipleship?

 The topics are based on Jesus’ Sermon on the Mount.
 It discusses the importance of discipleship and obedience in living a Christian life.
 The book also presents the difference between cheap grace and costly grace.
 Bonhoeffer also laid out what the “cost” of being a Christian disciple is and why it is worth the high price.